The letter may be downloaded HERE in PDF format.

 TRANSLATION (Bracketed comments [ ] are mine)

-Here the Rambam makes the observation that the majority of people cannot stand up under too much suffering (i.e. deprivation, asceticism, etc.).
-He relates how Rav Yehudhah bar Ilai in b.Ta`anit 30a-b used to take his final meal and says that it is indicative of how the early pious ones used to conduct themselves.
-Also, he says that “hakhamim” – which I believe specifically refers to acting dayyanim sitting on courts over Israel (see where a few halakhot later, he uses the term talmidhei hakhamim (“Torah scholars”) which are those educated people in any era who may or may not serve on a public court – should strive to act likewise.
+Here the Rambam makes the important observation that the majority of people simply cannot endure too much suffering (i.e. deprivation, asceticism, etc.).
+He relates how Rav Yehudah bar Ilai (b.Ta’anit 30a-b) used to take his final meal, stating that it is indicative of how the early pious ones used to conduct themselves.
+Also, he says that “hakhamim” – which I believe specifically refers to acting dayyanim sitting on courts over Israel (see where a few halakhot later, he uses the term talmidhei hakhamim [“Torah scholars”] which are those educated people in any era who may or may not serve on a public court) – should strive to act likewise.
 He also relates how he was raised in the house of his father, the great Rav Maimon.

-However, he makes the observation that apart from these particularly pious people, the majority of the Jewish nation cannot stand up under overly stringent mourning practices.
-This is an observation that unfortunately escaped the European authorities who felt that the evils of the common people needed to be exorcised through harsh ascetic practices – mostly based on the “kabbalah” and mysticism.
-This certainly escaped those early European architects of the customs now known as “The Three Weeks” and “The Nine Days,” customs that le-aniyut da`ati should be all but ignored in favor of the mekori instructions of Hazal.
-Many people, when faced with this acknowledgement of “levels,” feel a sense of guilt in not striving to emulate the piety of the ancients, but this should not be the case.
-Each person should understand who he is and joyfully accept it in humility.
-May HaShem help us all in this regard.
+However, he clearly says that, apart from these particularly pious people, the majority of the Jewish nation cannot stand up under overly stringent mourning practices.
+This is a fact that unfortunately eluded the notice of European authorities who many times felt that the evils of the common people needed to be exorcised through harsh ascetic practices, an idea based mostly on ideas associated with the “kabbalah” and mysticism.
+In my humble opinion, the contrived customs developed around “The Three Weeks” and “The Nine Days” should be all but ignored in favor of the simple, straightforward, mekori instructions of Hazal.

 Enjoy your music, meat, and wine.